 In the morning explore the town of Akureyri, also called the capital of North Iceland: visit the botanical garden, walk the streets and admire the panoramic view over the Eyjafjörður fjord.
 In the afternoon travel to Goðafoss – the waterfalls of the Gods.
 Then explore Lake Mývatn, known as a geological wonderland and for its abundant birdlife.
 See the strange lava formations at Kálfaströnd, the pseudo craters at Skútustaðir and the tephra cone Hverfjall.
 Finish off the day relaxing in the geothermal Mývatn Nature Baths with a fantastic view over the whole area.
 B

-Stay at Sel Hotel Mývatn (3 star)
+Stay at Sel Hotel Mývatn (3 star) or similar

 DAY 4 Lake Myvatn - Námaskarð - East Iceland

 Today you have the opportunity to walk in the lava labyrinth at Dimmuborgir “the dark castles”, hoping to get a glimpse of the trolls who are said to live there.
 In the afternoon, visit the hot spring area of Námaskarð with bubbling mud pools and steaming solfataras.
 Head through the uninhabited highlands and moon-like surrounding to East Iceland.
 B